bobbytrollo/proxmox_ansible/README.md

 # proxmox_ansible

-promox_ansible is a collection of Ansible roles and playbook that automate the installation of Proxmox and subsequent services.
+promox_ansible is a collection of Ansible roles and playbook that automate the installation of Proxmox.

 Current roles are: